Wolverine971/9takes/src/blog/people/politicians/Ruth-Bader-Ginsburg.md

 	/>
 </div>

+> **Disclaimer** This analysis of Ruth Bader Ginsburg's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Ruth Bader Ginsburg.

 <p class="firstLetter">Ruth Bader Ginsburg, the late Supreme Court Justice, was a person of impeccable integrity, a tireless fighter for justice, and a role model for many.
 Her remarkable life and career are a testament to the virtues and qualities of Enneagram Type 1, the Reformer.
 In this blog, we'll explore how and why RBG exemplifies the traits of a Type 1 and what we can learn from her.</p>

 ## Perfectionism